Shhzdmrz/ReactNativeMonorepoApps/README.md

     - Via CLI
       - _You may need to launch your device emulator before the next command_
       - `$ yarn android` or  `$ yarn ios`

+  ## Note:

+  - Autolinking not working with monorepo need to add it manully.
+  - Sometimes yarn do not work properly and adds extra node_modules to the library(fmscoreop).